Gitart/GO-SIMPLE/warn/description.md

 ## 👆 No Save empty field in GORM
-Where used field CheckBox in form, after save to procedure in GO!
+When used field CheckBox in form, after save to procedure in GO!

 ```go
 // UpdateProduct